regras/NTT-based-polynomial-multiplier-FPGA/Multiplier_NTT_Based/Hardware_Multiplier/README.md

 If you utilize the complete multiplier accelerator, please cite **both** works below (Ronald G. F. Silva & Marco A. Henriques **AND** Mert et al.):

 > **Silva, Ronald G. F. (Student), and Marco A. Henriques (Advisor).**
 > *“Implementation and Analysis of a Polynomial Product Accelerator on FPGA Based on the Number Theoretic Transform (NTT).”
-Undergraduate Thesis in Electrical Engineering, School of Electrical and Computer Engineering, Universidade de Campinas,*
+Undergraduate Thesis in Electrical Engineering, School of Electrical and Computer Engineering, Universidade Estadual de Campinas (UNICAMP),*
 Dec.
 2025.
 Video presentation available at https://www.youtube.com/watch?v=VEMBBc5qJ9c

 And: